An investigation into CoStar Group Inc. (NASDAQ:CSGP)'s technical aspects - The Dwinnex

 Earnings Estimates

-The company has 11 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 11 different market analysts.
 On average, analysts expect EPS of $0.21 for the current quarter, with a high estimate of $0.23 and a low estimate of $0.18, while EPS last year was $0.25.
 The consensus estimate for the next quarter is $0.29, with high estimates of $0.32 and low estimates of $0.28.

 Analysts are recommending an EPS of between $1.03 and $1 for the fiscal current year, implying an average EPS of $1.02.
 EPS for the following year is $1.28, with 12 analysts recommending between $1.4 and $1.18.